Email: Chapter 18, Article 20

 (1) Participate in the meeting to develop the student's individualized education program, or read and sign a copy of the student's individualized education program plan acknowledging that he or she has read and understands it; and

-This requirement includes, but is not limited to, teachers of music, musical education, art, driver education and other instruction offered.
+(c) This requirement includes, but is not limited to, music education, art, driver education, health, foreign language, and other instruction offered.

 §18-20-1d.
 Adoption of a state model for individualized education program.